 Conspiracy theories are a type of stories where the alleged perpetrator is not an individual, but a secret group of an anonymous elite.
 The conspiracy theories are stories where an alleged secret elite is manipulating events and hiding the truth from people.

-Conspiracy theories lack real sources.
+Conspiracy theories are closed belief systems, since they lack real sources.
 It is therefore not possible to fact check them.
 Instead of sources, they refer to an alleged secret conspiracy.
 Fact check are also often dismissed as a part of the conspiracy, and as a part of the “cover up”.
-Conspiracy theories are closed belief systems.
-You have to choose if you believe in them.
-This makes them ideal as a common code for subcultures of people who do not trust the political system.
+You have to choose if you believe in them or not.
+This makes them ideal as a common code for subcultures of people who do not trust the political mainstream or left.

 The narratives also claim to tell about amoral and dangerous conspirators.
 They are therefore also powerful instruments as core ideology for violent hard core right wing groups and terrorists.